I've never been much of a corn on the cob fan, but give me a serving of this Grilled Mexican Street Corn Salad and I'm going back for seconds!

 What to Serve with Grilled Corn Salad

-This salad is delicious served as a side dish for any grilled meats, however it also makes the perfect Cinco de Mayo salad!
+This salad is delicious served as a side dish for any grilled meats, however it also makes the perfect Cinco de Mayo salad, or as a side for any barbecue!
 Serve it along side any of my favorite taco recipes:

 - Grilled Shrimp Tacos